Meet Sarina and her chinchilla Baxter.

 How do you differentiate his feed to other chinchilla accounts?

 I think this makes a difference because Chinchillas move so quickly, so it’s helpful to have the resources to quickly capture a high quality image.
+And I think this is what makes our account unique.
+The photos capture Baxter’s personality and they are high quality, great images anybody and everybody can enjoy.

 What does being a pet owner mean to you?